Decisions farmers are making this week will have a big impact on hunters for the next decade.

 Sportsmen and other wildlife enthusiasts might feel like outsiders in these agricultural considerations, but public support for the programs is critical – and political.

-Congress has begun revising a massive 2012 Farm Bill.
+Congress has begun revising the massive 2012 Farm Bill.
 Last time around this enormous package invested $4 billion a year in a suite of conservation programs, ranging from CRP to the Farm and Ranch Lands Protection Program as well as easements to preserve grasslands and wetlands.

 The Farm Bill is the major source of federal conservation funding.
 It kicks butt on local club fundraisers and memberships in conservation groups.